Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: nnUNet diagram

 {\textbf{C.3.
 Architecture}}

-The number of levels of the nnUNet models trained on Rats and KiTS datasets were five whereas in ACDC was seven. nnUNet was optimized on Rats, ACDC, and KiTS datasets with 32, 48, and 24 number of initial filters (\textit{enc\_block\_1}, \ref{appendix:nnunetdiagram}), respectively.
-The nnUNet models optimized on Rats and ACDC datasets were 2D whereas the model for KiTS dataset was 3D.
-Finally, the normalization layer utilized in Rats and KiTS datasets was Instance Normalization \cite{ulyanov2016instance} whereas in ACDC was Batch Normalization \cite{ioffe2015batch}.
+The number of levels of the nnUNet models trained on Rats, ATLAS, and KiTS datasets were five whereas in ACDC was seven. nnUNet was optimized on Rats, ACDC, ATLAS, and KiTS datasets with 32, 48, 24, and 24 number of initial filters (\textit{enc\_block\_1}, \ref{appendix:nnunetdiagram}), respectively.
+The nnUNet models optimized on Rats and ACDC datasets were 2D whereas the models for ATLAS and KiTS dataset were 3D.
+Finally, the normalization layer utilized in Rats, ATLAS, and KiTS datasets was Instance Normalization \citep{ulyanov2016instance} whereas in ACDC was Batch Normalization \citep{ioffe2015batch}.

 {\textbf{C.4.
 Optimization}}